 Care and Storage

+The last thing you want when out on the trail is for a zipper to fail.
 Like any outdoor gear, it’s important to give your hiking backpack a little love and attention so it remains committed to your cause.
 Dirt, sap and salt can ruin a pack if allowed to accumulate in zippers or penetrate the fabric.
-We recommend gently brushing zippers and spot cleaning the interior and exterior of the backpack after each trip.
-Wash your entire pack according to the manufacturer instructions as needed, and make sure it is completely dry before storing it to avoid mildew.
-This is especially true when it comes to hydration reservoirs.
-For packs with this feature, it’s also important to keep the bladder clean and dry between uses.
+We recommend gently brushing zippers and spot cleaning the interior and exterior of the hiking backpack after each trip.
+Wash your entire pack according to the manufacturer instructions as needed, and make sure it is completely dry before storing it.
+No one likes the sight or smell of mildew!